 - Therefore, an all-powerful and perfectly good god does not exist.

 Alvin Plantinga, an American analytic philosopher professor from Notre Dame, posited a “free will defense” in 1965, which refutes the logical problem of evil–the argument that the existence of evil is logically incompatible with the existence of an all-powerful and wholly good god.
 Plantinga’s argument states: “It is possible that God, even being all-loving, would desire to create a world which contains evil if moral goodness requires free moral creatures.”
 In other words, people have been created as free moral agents, to choose either evil or good.
 If there was no choice, humans would be predetermined and not be truly free.

-Skeptics may claim that the problem of evil is difficult to reconcile with a theistic worldview, but actually their worldview makes the problem of evil impossible.
+Skeptics may claim that the problem of evil is difficult to reconcile with a theistic worldview, but actually, their worldview makes the problem of evil impossible.
 D.A.
 Carson comments on his book How Long, O Lord?
-“If there is no God and no criterion of goodness outside the universe itself, if all that happens is by chance from evolution, atoms and particles bumping into each other randomly, what rational person should feel outrage before evils at all?”
+“If there is no God and no criterion of goodness outside the universe itself, if all that happens is by chance from evolution, atoms, and particles bumping into each other randomly, what rational person should feel outraged before evils at all?”